Geometrization of N-Extended 1-Dimensional Supersymmetry Algebras: The Belyi Curve Associated to an Adinkra Chromotopology

-\section{From Chromotopologies to Riemann Surfaces}
+\subsection{From Chromotopologies to Riemann Surfaces}

-In the previous section we reviewed how irreducible off-shell representations of $(1|N)$ superalgebras can be presented as graphs called Adinkras.
-In this section we will see how an Adinkra chromotopology canonically defines a Riemann surface as a covering space of $\bC\bP^1$.
-This is done by first showing that an Adinkra chromotopology has the structure of a ribbon graph and then using the Grothendieck correspondence to associate a Riemann surface to the ribbon graph.

-A \textit{ribbon graph} (also known as a \textit{fat graph}) is a connected graph that assigns to each vertex of the graph a cyclic permutation of the half edges adjacent to the vertex.
-As we saw in the previous section the chromotopology of an Adinkra is a connected, colored $N$-regular bipartite graph. \begin{definition} A \textit{rainbow} is a choice of a cyclic ordering of the colors of a colored graph. \end{definition} An Adinkra naturally determines a rainbow given by the order of the supersymmetry generators the colors represent.
-A chromotopology together with a rainbow defines a ribbon graph, since an Adinkra is $N$-regular and $N$-colored.
-The ribbon structure is defined by assigning to each white vertex the cyclic permutation of the half-edges adjacent to it given by the rainbow (since there is exactly one half-edge of each color adjacent to the vertex) and to each black vertex assign the cyclic permutation of half-edges adjacent to it in the opposite order of the rainbow\footnote{We could have let the elements of $S_{2d}$ at each black vertex have the same order as the rainbow instead, as discussed in \cite{Dessins:2009,Jones:1997}, but this would not take into account the bipartite structure.}.
+\begin{definition} A \textit{ribbon graph} (also known as a \textit{fat graph}) is a connected graph that assigns to each vertex of the graph a cyclic permutation of the half edges adjacent to the vertex.

+A \textit{rainbow} is a choice of a cyclic ordering of the colors of a colored graph. \end{definition}

+As we saw in the previous section, the chromotopology of an Adinkra is a connected, colored, $N$-regular bipartite graph.
+An Adinkra naturally determines a rainbow given by the order of the supersymmetry generators the colors represent.
+A chromotopology, together with a rainbow, therefore defines a ribbon graph.
+The ribbon structure is defined as follows: Given any vertex, the rainbow provides a cyclic permutation of the half-edges incident to that vertex, since there is exactly one half-edge of each color adjacent to it.
+To each white vertex, we assign precisely this cyclic permutation; to each black vertex, we assign the permutation of the half-edges adjacent to it in the opposite order of the rainbow\footnote{We could have let the elements of $S_{2d}$ at each black vertex have the same order as the rainbow instead, as discussed in \cite{Dessins:2009,Jones:1997}, but this would not take into account the bipartite structure.}.
-\begin{definition} A \it{Belyi pair}, $(X,\beta)$ is a closed Riemann surface $X$ equipped a Belyi map, $\beta:X\to\bC\bP^1$ that is ramified at most over $\{0,1,\infty\}$. \end{definition} A bipartite ribbon graph is equivalent to a Belyi pair by the Grothendieck correspondence.
-This can also be shown to be equivalent to a monodromy map $\alpha:F_2\to S_d$ where $F_2$ is the free group on $2$ generators and $S_d$ is the symmetry group on $d$ elements, the total number of edges.
-There are many references for the Grothendieck correspondence.
-Good references for our current applications are \cite{Dessins:2009} and \cite{Jones:1997}.

-This shows that every chromotopology with a rainbow up to equivalence (in the sense of ribbon graphs) determines a unique Belyi pair up to equivalence.
-The Belyi map, $\beta:X\to \bC\bP^1$ maps all of the white vertices to $0$, all of the black vertices to $1$, all of the edges to the real line segment $(0,1)$ and the center of all the $2$-faces (described below) of the surface $X$ to $\infty$.